bertelschmitt/multistreamYOLO/MultiDetect.md

 ### Nine video sources, nine models, nine video outputs:
 Similar to the preceding, except that by now, we need to give serious consideration to the memory size of our GPU. **Careful, at these settings, you are approachiong trhe ragged edge.
 Run MultiDetect.py without the hush setting, and watch for out of memory errors, and/or processes dying.** The nine processes fit into an 11 Gbyte GPU, but they would be too much for a 6 Gbyte GPU.
 For that, a second GPU would be needed.
-How to do that will follow.
+How to use two GPUs will follow.
 Again, a picture would explain our 9/9/9 setup much better.